dastanaron/webpConvertor/README.md

 Project development
 --------------------------

 The project will develop according to my free time and desire to develop it.
-If you want to stimulate my desire to develop the project, you can buy me a coffee
+If you want to stimulate my desire to develop the project, you can buy me a coffee or [donate me](https://my.qiwi.com/Dmytryi-RPq_-kS82_)

-<iframe src="https://widget.qiwi.com/widgets/big-widget-728x200?publicKey=48e7qUxn9T7RyYE1MVZswX1FRSbE6iyCj2gCRwwF3Dnh5XrasNTx3BGPiMsyXQFNKQhvukniQG8RTVhYm3iPzoNeVy7AGdQw195eDCcAAYaMCNoBWmwBNUNjUkAZ3wMx4f3vCXFnv7KzwLYc28ogtQgQh44SLXSbCMBRtPtSEg1ZPpXSMsLWf6tiNLNbz&noCache=true" width="728" height="200"allowTransparency="true" scrolling="no" frameBorder="0"></iframe>